Sofia De La Fuente Garcia (PhD, MBPsS, FHEA)

 Psychology of mental health, neuroscience, attachment, consciousness, integrated functions of the mind, cognitive evolution.

 Current research interestsI currently work on the potential of speech and language for monitoring cognitive health, as well as on the links between language, coping strategies, personality and the psychological consequences of COVID-19.
-Areas that I would like to explore in the near future are consciousness, evolution and cognition, as well as interdisciplinary research approaches for the promotion of well-being
+Parallely, I run a project to investigate the associations between moral reasoning, personality and attachment.
+Areas that I would like to explore in the near future are consciousness, evolution and cognition.

 Past research interestsLanguage and speech as cognitive markers for dementia.
 Psychophysiology of language comprehension and neuroscience of memory